 Abstract

 This qualitative, empirical study applies Karl Mannheim's theory of generations to analyze discourse in New Intentional Communities (NICs) in Israeli cities.
 Examining the interaction between the content of the discourse and its structure reveals a structure of three axes along which the process of social change that these communities seek to bring about is founded: the lifestyle axis, the location axis, and the mission axis.
-Analysis of the research findings indicates that discourse is an essential practice for the analysis of communities in a sociological sphere.
-Here, there is a parallel between the three components of Mannheim's sociological generation and the three stages of discourse in communities: discourse about identity and discourse about awareness that culminates in the discourse of action.
+Analysis of the research findings indicates that discourse is an essential practice for analyzing communities in a sociological sphere.
+Here, there is a parallel between the three components of Mannheim's sociological generation and the three stages of discourse in communities: discourse about identity and awareness that culminates in the discourse of action.

 Keywords: generational discourse, Mannheim’s generational theory, social change, intentional communities in Israel